mahendrabairagi/visual/roaddamageinspection.md

 ![](images/image2.png)

-Create an Amazon S3 bucket in the Northern Virginia Region that ***must contain the term “deeplens”***.
+Create an Amazon S3 bucket in the Northern Virginia Region that *** bucket nanme must start with the term *** “deeplens” ***.

-The AWS DeepLens default role has permission only to access the bucket with the name containing ”deeplens”.
-You can name it deeplens-tfmodel-yourinitials
+The AWS Deeplens default role has permission only to access the bucket with the name containing ”deeplens”.
+You can name it deeplens-roaddamagedetection-yourinitials

-After the bucket is created, upload the tar file to the bucket.
+After the bucket is created, upload the downloaded model .tar file to the bucket.

 ### Create lambda function

-In this section, you’ll create a custom Lambda function that will be deployed as part of the AWS DeepLens deployment.
+In this section, you’ll create a custom Lambda function that will be deployed as part of the AWS Deeplens deployment.

 This Lambda function contains code to load the custom model that was downloaded from the S3 bucket mentioned previously.
 This allows you to perform local inferencing (object detection) without connecting back to the AWS Cloud.

 Open the AWS Lambda console.

-Create a new function from a blueprint, make sure to search for AWS Greengrass and select the Python version.
+Create a new function from a blueprint, make sure to search for AWS Greengrass and select the Python version (2.7).

 ![](images/image3.gif)